maxigoldy/YourFamilyHub/README.md

-# YourFamily - Self-Hosted Family Hub
+# YourFamilyHub - Self-Hosted Family Hub

 A complete family organization platform that runs entirely on your local network.
 Manage tasks, plan meals, organize movie nights, create polls, and track MotoGP events - all without any external dependencies.